 Learn how to draw a great looking Bullet with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Bullet drawing.

 For most of human history, weapons of war consisted of various types of clubs, blades such as daggers and swords, and piercing, poisoned, or flaming projectiles launched from slings, bows, or catapults.
 The face of war changed drastically with the invention of the gun around the year AD 1000.